SortableJS/Vue.Draggable/README.md

 ### Props
 #### list
 Type: `Array`<br>
-Required: `false`
+Required: `false`<br>
 Default: `null`

 Array to be synchronized with drag-and-drop.
-Typically same array as refrenced by inner element v-for directive.
+Typically same array as refrenced by inner element v-for directive.<br>
 Note that draggabe component can be used with a list prop

 #### options
 Type: `Object`<br>
 Required: `true`

-Option used to inicialize the sortable object see: [sortable option documentation](https://github.com/RubaXa/Sortable#options)
+Option used to inicialize the sortable object see: [sortable option documentation](https://github.com/RubaXa/Sortable#options)<br>
 Note that all the method starting by "on" will be ignored as draggable component expose the same API via events.

 #### Events